jarrodlucia/bigip_elk_server/docs/class2/module1/lab5.rst

 ..
 NOTE::

-RECOMMENDAION - use cURL for the uploading of the templates with json file.
+    **RECOMMENDATION** Use cURL for the uploading of the templates with json file.
 POSTMAN is useful for Elasticsearch management once the template are in place.

-Task 1 - Install module templates in Elasticsearch via cURL
+Task 1 Option1 - Install module templates in Elasticsearch via cURL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#Install Index Templates into Elastic Search for the required modules
+#.
+Install Index Templates into Elastic Search for the required modules

 .. code::